SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Added new option for requiring a user login to change their password on next visit.
 + Added new search service that allows searching for businesses.
 + Added the ability to bulk update Tags.
-+ Fixed issue in Merge Templates that was causing Header, Footer, and any remaining global lava fields in the Body not to get merged (fixes #1396).
++ Fixed issue in Merge Templates that was causing Header, Footer, and any remaining global lava fields in the Body not to get merged (Fixes #1396).
 + Added "Campuses" and "Context" as available merge fields for Doc and HTML Merge Templates.
 + Fixed copying of existing communication so that the recipient's additional merge values are copied as well.
 + Updated the Communication block's support for additional merge fields (Lava) to support objects in addition to just string values.